Engee documentation

 Notebook

-In this project, we will apply several ways to compute agent systems using finite automata.
+In this project, we will apply several methods for calculating agent systems using finite automata.

 Why finite automata?

-Finite automata allow you to create a debugging environment or test a decision algorithm at an abstract level.
-To avoid the cost of developing and maintaining a solution from scratch, we will try a couple of other ways:
+Finite automata allow you to create a debugging environment or test a decision-making algorithm at an abstract level.
+To avoid the cost of developing and maintaining a solution from scratch, we'll try a couple of other ways.:

-• Modelling with the in-house library StateMachines and
+• modeling using the standard library StateMachines and

 • using the Engee graphical language.